adamkrogh/goodreads-dotnet/README.md

 The list of API methods that will (hopefully) be supported soon.

 - comment.create — Create a comment.
-- comment.list — List comments on a subject.
 - group.members — Return members of a particular group.
-- group.search — Find a group.
-- group.show — Get info about a group by id.
 - list.book — Get the listopia lists for a given book.
 - owned_books.create — Add to books owned.
 - owned_books.list — List books owned by a user.